plugcrypt/CRT-Nodes/README.md

    - It also takes a string input and outputs a concatenated string of the active blocks.

 3. **Remove Trailing Comma**:
-   - This node takes a string input and removes the last trailing comma, providing a clean string output string for the Flux LoRA training "block_args".
+   - This node takes a string input and removes the last trailing comma, providing a clean string output for the Flux LoRA training "block_args".

 Example: